Renormalization Group Analysis of Turbulent Hydrodynamics: Basics of Turbulence

-As a preparation for a Faddeev-Popov method, that we will need in the following section, we shall now rewrite the formula in a gauge-invariant way.
-As the transverse operator $P$ projects a field onto its incompressible parts, and knowing that the fields we are interested in are transverse a priori, it is easy to see that
+The operator $P_{\alpha \beta} = \delta_{\alpha \beta} - \frac{\partial_{\alpha} \partial_{\beta}}{\nabla^2}$ is identical to the transverse projector known from electrodynamics.
+Due to its appearance the formulae can be rewritten in a gauge invariant way.
+This will facilitate to properly formulate the functional integral discussed below.
+As the transverse operator $P$ projects a field onto its incompressible parts, and observing that the fields we are interested in are transverse a priori, it is easy to see that

 so that we are free to replace $v$ by $Pv$ in Eq.~(\ref{nsr}):